 Where to go: South Africa.
 If you want the Big 5 without worrying about malaria, take your pick from Madikwe, Pilanesberg, Shamwari, and Sanbona, among other parks.
 All of these options provide excellent safaris, with lion, leopard, elephant, buffalo, and rhino, as well as many many other species.

 If you have small kids, consider Shamwari or Sanbona as they are also close to major centers and mean fewer long car trips.

 The accessibility and general price range of lodges in South Africa are adaptable to many budgets, and you can get good quality, comfortable lodging for the best prices in on the continent.

 You want: A real getaway – roads less traveled, few tourists, something different

 Where to go: Malawi.
-One of the continents more underrated safari destinations, Malawi has great game and some incredible destinations.
+One of the continents more underrated safari destinations, Malawi has excellent wildlife viewing opportunities and some incredible destinations.
 Visit Lake Malawi for stunning views, luxury beach-style accommodation and friendly locals.
 It’s slowly building an excellent reputation for safaris, with eco-friendly trips available in rehabilitated game parks and reserves.

 When to go: Beginning of May to late October.
 Game viewing is best, and weather on Lake Malawi is beach perfection, with warm, dry days.